Building self-sufficiency through SELF’s PROGRAMS

--SELF offers an employment and education program that promotes self-sufficiency through goal setting and barrier removal.
-The 12-week program helps paticipants obtain more gainful employment through workshops and one-on-one job coaching.
+- JOBS NOW!
+Program - Are you looking for a better job?
+SELF offers an employment and education program that promotes self-sufficiency through goal setting and barrier removal.
+The 12-week program helps participants obtain more gainful employment through workshops and one-on-one job coaching.

-- Free tax preparation is available for low-income Butler County residents by appointment from January through April.
+- Tax Preparation - Need help with your taxes?
+Through the Volunteer Income Tax Assistance (VITA) program, SELF offers free tax preparation.
+Services are available for low-income Butler County residents by appointment from January through April.

-SELF provides winter and summer utility help for eligible families to ensure households of the elderly, people with disabilities and families with younger children have the resources to keep their families’ safe.
-SELF also assists clients with signing up for various payment plans including PIPP Plus (Percentage of Income Payment Plan).
-Assistance amounts vary based on utility provider.
+- Utility Assistance– (Home Energy Assistance Program & Summer Crisis Program) Need utility assistance?
+SELF provides winter and summer utility help for eligible families and also assists clients with signing up for various payment plans including PIPP Plus (Percentage of Income Payment Plan) to keep utility costs more manageable.